 Aside from the above mentioned, you should also know how to deceive your opponent.
 You have to understand how to pull away after contact with the ball.

 Before you master the correct table serving strategy, you need to guarantee that you are using the right grip.
 Four basic table tennis strokes can significantly help in improving your table tennis serving.
-These strokes include the following: The Stance
+These strokes include the following:

 Just like other sports, stance plays a vital role in playing table tennis.
 You want your stance to be feet shoulder-width apart in this game, a foot away from the baseline and knees slightly bent.